 Our eight academic research alliances bundle partnerships with several research groups in a region or with a specific research focus.

 The Northeast Research Alliance (NORA) and the California Research Alliance (CARA) are located in the United States.
 NORA focuses on materials science and biosciences, catalysis research, digitalization and cooperation with startups.
-The computer models developed together with our partners suggest new synthesis pathways for molecules and enable us to better predict molecular properties, for example for selecting test substances for crop protection products.
-Big data from BASF and novel algorithms were used to optimize these models.
 Teams at the interdisciplinary CARA research center are working on new functional materials, formulations, digital methods, catalysis, chemical synthesis, and in engineering sciences and biosciences.
-As part of this cooperative venture, BASF researchers and partners are investigating catalyst nanoparticles made of palladium and platinum, among other things.
-With the help of computer-based calculations, the team developed a completely new understanding of how catalysts work, enabling us to produce new, more powerful catalysts.

 At the Network for Asian Open Research (NAO) in the Asia Pacific region, research focuses on polymer and colloid chemistry, catalysis, machine learning and smart manufacturing.

-Our eight Academic Research Alliances are complemented by cooperations with around 250 universities and research institutes as well as collaborations with a large number of companies.
+The Academic Research Alliances are complemented by cooperative partnerships with around 280 universities and research institutes as well as collaborations with a large number of companies.